We study RNA modifications, RNA splicing, long non-coding RNAs and regulation of gene expression during germline development in animals.

-During development cells constantly face a decision between cell division and differentiation.
-Regulation of gene expression is key to this decision making process.
+During development, cells constantly face a decision between cell division and differentiation.
+Regulation of gene expression is key to this decision-making process.
 RNA is at the centre of many gene regulatory processes.
 We try to understand how different RNA-mediated mechanisms regulate gene expression during germ cell proliferation and differentiation.

 There are more than 150 distinct chemical modifications found on RNA.
 RNA modifications control the processing, stability, expression and function of diverse types of RNAs.

-We use the nematode Caenorhabditis elegans.
+We use the nematode Caenorhabditis elegans as a discovery organism.
 The germline development of C. elegans provides an ideal model system to study the role of RNA modifications and RNA modifying enzymes, RNA splicing and gene expression during cell proliferation and differentiation.
 In addition to C. elegans, we use bacteria and yeast for various techniques.